jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 - a new hierarchy of nodes under a new intermediate `Y` is created, and the original node `X` contains a pointer to `Y` in place of the original field.
 This may be applied to any field of any given `X`.
 For example `Public`, `Private` and `Protected` are all subclasses of `AccessSpec`, and the `Definition` node points to `AccessSpec`.

-In fact, this policy leads most nodes to contain only pointer, `Collection` and `Sequence`.
+In fact, this policy leads most nodes to contain only singulars, collections and sequences.
 Only a small number of nodes contain other data types such as int, string etc that cannot be accommodated topologically.
 This is termed a topologically-oriented tree and is a reasonably consistent canonical form for program elements.

 ## 3 Joining and splitting the patterns